TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

     :Data type: list of integers

-    Excludes nodes (pages) with one of the defined doktypes from the pagetree.
-Can be used for example for hiding custom doktypes.
+    Excludes nodes (pages) with one of the defined :ref:`doktypes <t3coreapi:list-of-page-types>` from the page tree.
+    Can be used, for example, for hiding
+    :ref:`custom doktypes <t3coreapi:page-types-example>`.

     Example: